 Some shifts were technological.
 Freelance-for-hire websites and services like Uber and Lyft launched an entirely new labor structure known informally as the “gig economy.”
 This evolution allowed some people to supplement their existing incomes with independent contract work; others used it as an opportunity to break the chains of the nine-to-five framework that dominated American labor for generations.

 Broadband internet made working from home a reality, allowing people to earn a living from anywhere without being limited by geographic proximity to an employer.
 At the same time, legions of aging baby boomers contributed to a graying workplace by remaining in the workforce well beyond the traditional age of retirement.
-Keep reading to take a closer look at how the U.S. workforce has changed over the last decade.
+Keep reading to take a closer look at how the U.S. workforce has changed since the Great Recession.

 You may also like: 25 oldest colleges in America